beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

   - **Doesn't handle well if two objects have the same anchor box shape in the same grid cell**
   - It happens quite rarely if two objects appear in the same grid cell, especially `19 x 19` grid cell
 - Since it is rare two objects in the same grid cell, anchor boxes gives learning algorithm to better specialize. e.g. tall and skinny object like pedestrian, wide and fat object like cars
-- How to choose anchor boxes: choose 5  10 shapes that spans a variety of shapes to cover the types of objects seem to detect
+- How to choose anchor boxes: choose 5 or 10 shapes that spans a variety of shapes to cover the types of objects seem to detect
   - Advance version: use K-means algorithm, to group together two types of objects shapes you tend to get, then use that to select a set of anchor boxes that most stereotypciclly representative of multiple objects you're trying to detect

 $$y = \begin{bmatrix} \text{anchor Box1} \begin{cases} P_c \\